UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/General-Examples/Job-Dependencies/README.md

           447878_8  standard generate     user  R       0:02      1 cpu37
 ```

-Once the job has completed, you should see something that looks like the following structure and output files:
+Once the job has completed, you should see something that looks like the following structure with output files:
 ```console
 (elgato) [user@wentletrap volcano]$ tree
 .